survivejs/website-cf-assets/README.md

 # website-cf-assets

-These assets are cached on Cloudflare for resizing etc.
+These assets are cached on Cloudflare for resizing etc. This repository contains a script to upload assets and a worker to fetch references to them from Cloudflare.

+The code in the repository depends on [Deno](https://deno.land/) and [velociraptor](https://velociraptor.run/) so make sure you have those installed.
+Run `vr` to see the all available commands.

 ## Uploading images